Megamjm/Comfyvn-ToolProject/docs/studio_phase7_advisory.md

 Integration Notes
 -----------------
-- The liability gate can reuse advisory logs by ensuring each required acknowledgement writes a resolved note referencing the acceptance checkbox.
+- The disclaimer flow can reuse advisory logs by ensuring each required acknowledgement writes a resolved note referencing the acceptance checkbox.
 - When SFW/NSFW filters arrive, reuse `AdvisoryIssue.detail` to embed classification probabilities.
 - For provenance, the `issue_id` should be stored in `provenance.inputs_json` so exports can trace remediation history.
 - Provenance stamping lives in `comfyvn/core/provenance.py` and writes `<file>.prov.json` sidecars plus best-effort PNG/JPEG metadata markers; exports call this helper so Studio and CLI flows share the same audit trail.